AlexandreTK/MQF/README.md

 When generating the "receiver.rb" and "sender.rb", you will be provided with an default example.
 You might want to use it to better understand the framework.

 * Receiver - adds 2 numbers:
+  - You should implement at least the "beforeRecvLoop" and "duringRecvLoop" functions.

 class ConcreteReceiverExample1 < AbstractReceiver
         @val1
         @val2
         @counter